Berserk-Games/Tabletop-Simulator-API/docs/webrequest.md

-The static global WebRequest class allows you to interact with the web via get, post and put.
-This is a more advanced feature that allows you to store/retrieve data to/from an external database.

-> Example Usage:`#!lua WebRequest.get(“https://www.google.com/”, self, “webRequestCallback”)`
+`WebRequest` is a static global class which allows you to send HTTP web request, from the game host's computer only.

+!!!note
+    This is an advanced feature that can facilitate more complex behavior.
+For example, your mod could have a companion web server with a persistent database that your interact with via web requests.

 ##Member Variables